FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/hi_no_de.md

 **Hi no De** (日の出, 日乃出, or 日之出, lit 'sunrise') was one of [Nintendo's](/en/hanafuda/manufacturers/nintendo) budget brands of [hanafuda](/en/hanafuda), [kabufuda](/en/kabufuda), [mekurifuda](/en/mekurifuda), and other karuta decks.

 It was the 16th highest-ranking brand in Nintendo’s hanafuda lineup, behind [Hyaku-en](/en/hanafuda/manufacturers/nintendo/hyaku-en) and followed by [Hana no Yama](/en/hanafuda/manufacturers/nintendo/hana_no_yama).

+As a kabufuda and regional karuta brand, it ranks above [Fuji](/en/hanafuda/manufacturers/nintendo/fuji) and below [Daikoku](/en/hanafuda/manufacturers/nintendo/daikoku).

 It is known to be used during the late 1920’s and 1930’s.